beaucharman/parallaxify.js/README.md

 ### CSS

-Firstly, add the following styles to the panels (regardless of having the parallax effect or not)
+Firstly, add the following styles to the panels (regardless of having the parallax effect or not):

 ```css
 .panel {